j2969719/doublecmd-plugins/dubuild.md

 make
 ```

-You can pack the plugin files into a `.tar` archive: use `make dist` after `make `.
+You can pack the plugin files into a `.tar` archive: use `make dist` after `make`.
 See the description of the `cm_AddPlugin` command [here](https://doublecmd.github.io/doc/en/cmds.html#cm_AddPlugin) (DC >= 1.1.0).

 Alternatively, you can use the scripts in the [plugins](plugins) directory:

-- `make_all.sh`: allows to compile all possible plugins, i.e. `make `, but for all plugins.
+- `make_all.sh`: allows to compile all possible plugins, i.e. `make`, but for all plugins.
 Don't forget to install all required packages for the necessary (or all) plugins.
 Also see the note about the `bit7z` library below.<br>
 - `make_all_clean.sh`: cleanup after compilation, i.e. `make clean`, but for all plugins.<br>
 - `pack_to_tarballs.sh`: pack all plugins into separate archives,  i.e. `make dist`, but for all plugins.<br>
 - `run_ldd.sh`: generates a list of required libraries (`plugins/dist/.broken.log`, for all plugins) that are not installed on your system.
-See [FAQ: This is not a valid plugin!](https://doublecmd.github.io/doc/en/faq.html#not_valid).
+See [FAQ: This is not a valid plugin](https://doublecmd.github.io/doc/en/faq.html#not_valid).

+Note: If you are not a programmer or if you rarely build programs and libraries from source, then installing a large number of development packages can be inconvenient for several reasons: a good solution might be to use the same version of your operation system in a virtual machine (QEMU, VirtualBox and so on) or a minimal installation of Debian/Ubuntu in chroot (schroot, sbuild, pbuilder)

 ---
-###Plugins:
+### Plugins:

 - [WCX plugins](#wcx)